yodasan/evernode/README.md

 # Evernode

-This is an extension to the great work done by wadey on [node-thrift](https://github.com/wadey/node-thrift/).
-This is kinda messy right now, but it will get better.
-The extension allows users to use the Evernote(TM) Thrift API by implementing HTTPS connections over Thrift.
-Wadey's code has been copied in here temporarily for functional purposes, but we by no means take credit for his work.
-Once we get a pull request in, this code base will hopefully morph into more of an
-Evernote(TM) wrapper.
-Please be nice and submit issues when seen as this is a v0.0.1 release.
+The node.js thrift module is now part of the official [Apache Thrift project](https://github.com/apache/thrift/).
+I'd suggest using the 0.9-dev version.

 ## Currently In Use

-This was released by the [Reno Collective](http://www.renocollective.com/) team (aka FlyingNinjaSquirrel) that created [Colorstache](http://www.colorstache.com/) (currently a finalist in the
+This was created by the team who created [Colorstache](http://www.colorstache.com/) (finalist in the 2011 Evernote Developer Competition).
-Evernote Developer Competition).
-It is currently in use.
-If you like our app, please [vote for us](http://www.evernote.com/about/etc/colorstache.php) in the competition (apologies for the shameless self promotion).

 ## Thrift Compiler

-I have included the thrift files for the Evernote(TM) 1.19 SDK, so if you feel overly ambitious (or a new version is released), you can export the thrift API code manually using the following commands:
+I have included the thrift files for the Evernote(TM) 1.21 SDK, so if you feel overly ambitious (or a new version is released), you can export the thrift API code manually using the following commands:

     thrift --gen js:node -r -strict UserStore.thrift